Priyansh2116/Musify/README.md

 # Musify

-A quiet, native macOS desktop music player.
+A quiet, native macOS desktop music player — a **free, open-source** take on the [Sleeve](https://replay.software/sleeve) aesthetic.
 Album artwork first, controls second.
 It sits on your desktop as a transparent, borderless window (behind your app windows, like a widget), shows what's playing, and updates in real time.

 Built entirely in SwiftUI + AppKit, no dependencies.
 Works with **Apple Music** and **Spotify**.